status-im/nimbus-eth2/docs/the_nimbus_book/src/create_wallet_and_deposit.md

 <img width="350" src="https://storage.googleapis.com/ethereum-hackmd/upload_0d3c0a5c8cb421041b6847f0c2d24328.png">
 </p>

 ### A note on acquiring Goerli ETH
+*TO BE FILLED*

 ## Connect to Medalla

-Now that you've generated your keys and registered your validator, all that's left to do is to [connect to Medalla](medalla.md#connect-to-medalla).
+Now that you've generated your keys and registered your validator, the final step is to [connect to Medalla](medalla.md#connect-to-medalla).

 ### A note on expected waiting time (the queue)